researchart/rose6icse/submissions/available/deepimportance/README.md

 ### About
 This paper [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3628024.svg)](https://doi.org/10.5281/zenodo.3628024)
-pressents DeepImportance, a systematic testing methodology accompanied by an Importance-Driven (IDC) test adequacy criterion for DL systems.
+presents DeepImportance, a systematic testing methodology accompanied by an Importance-Driven (IDC) test adequacy criterion for DL systems.
 Applying IDC enables to establish a layer-wise functional understanding of the importance of DL system components and use this information to guide the